Azure/iot-edge-v1/bindings/nodejs/devdoc/nodejs_bindings_hld.md

 }

 /**
- * A message object that can be published on to a message bus or
+ * A message object that can be published to a message broker or
- * is received from a message bus.
+ * is received from a message broker.
  */
 interface Message {
     properties: StringMap;